“Natural gas could be the most dangerous fuel of all.”

 - In 2014, drilling for oil and gas within the United States released 9.8 million metric tons of methane, or the equivalent of more than 71 coal-fired plants being operated for one year

 - Natural gas also leaks when distributed.
-The U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA) reports 45 incidents within New Jersey’s natural-gas distribution network alone over the last 20 years — five of which were deadly; in Boston, several studies have found high concentrations of natural gas in the atmosphere, estimating that $90 million worth of natural gas escapes every year from faulty pipes, an expense local utilities pass on to consumers.
+The U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA) reports 281 fatalities related to natural gas distribution in the U.S. over the last 20 years; in Boston, several studies have found high concentrations of natural gas in the atmosphere, estimating that $90 million worth of natural gas escapes every year from faulty pipes, an expense local utilities pass on to consumers.
 And 2016, a single broken gas pipe in California resulted in the worst man-made greenhouse gas disaster in history, releasing the equivalent annual emissions of 600,000 cars.

 - The Union of Concerned Scientists has found that if the US electricity grid transitions to primarily gas there will be virtually no reduction in emissions as a result, even without any ruptures.